SollyBunny/discord-bot/README.md

 # discord-bot
-Version 2 of a cog based framework for discord.js bots
+Version 2 of a cog-based framework for discord.js bots

 ## Features
 * Ping bot for help